Public Safety Lifeline Volunteers

 Volunteer Safety Program

-- The volunteer safety program outlines the roles and expectations of Emergency Management BC, volunteer supervisors and volunteers, and provides overarching policy with respect to key safety priories for all Public Safety Lifeline Volunteer disciplines.
+- The volunteer safety program outlines the roles and expectations of Emergency Management BC (EMBC), volunteer supervisors and volunteers, and provides overarching policy with respect to key safety priories for all Public Safety Lifeline Volunteer disciplines.

 Volunteer Identification Cards